chrisekelley/voxel-label/readme.md

 # voxel-label

-Voxel-label is a three.js plugin that adds labels to your game players (avatars).
+Voxel-label is a [voxeljs module](http://voxeljs.com/#modules) that implements [LabelPlugin](http://japhr.blogspot.com.es/2013/03/fun-with-threejs-camera-orientation.html), a three.js plugin that adds labels to your game players (avatars).
 It can work in single-player mode as well as with [voxel-client](https://github.com/maxogden/voxel-client) for labelling all avatars in a multiplayer game.

 ## Get it running on your machine